labgem/microscope-user-doc/docs/content/mage/viewer.rst

 * **ctrl + U key**: Undo your last action.
 * **ctrl + Q key**: Select the whole ORF.

-Once you have identified an alternative Start codon, you can copy its position and change the value in the **Gene annotation editor** window of your gene.
+Once you have identified an alternative Start codon, you can copy its position and change the value in the `Gene annotation editor <../editor.html>`_ window of your gene.

 What do I do if java doesn’t work on my computer ?
 --------------------------------------------------